OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 The `Orchard.Layouts` module (which is used to manage the contents of pages within Orchard) has the concept of building `Elements`.
 They are like widgets that you can place on to the layout `Canvas`.
 If you wrote a custom element for this module then it would need to duplicate the code we wrote in widget driver class.
 This code should live in a central location.

-We have already used a built-in version of the solution to this problem; the Orchard services, such as `IContentManager`.
+We have already used a built-in version of the solution to this problem: the Orchard services, such as `IContentManager`.
 These services are used throughout Orchard so that they can share their functionality.
 Each of the services implements `IDependency` to share this access.

 In exactly the same way that we used dependency injection to request access to various Orchard services, we can write our own `IDependency` and let the driver ask for this.